yldio/asap-hub/docs/decision/03-data-storage.md

 ### Data Storage Options

-A decision on what storage solution to choose should consider the entities of the system and how they relate to each other and data access patterns to retrieve them.
+A decision on what storage solution to choose should consider the entities of the system, how they relate to each other, and the data access patterns to retrieve them.
-As you can be above the ERD doesn't have many of the entities and relationships required further in the project, although we need to pick a storage solution.
+As you can see above, the ERD doesn't have many of the entities and relationships required later in the project, but we need to pick a first storage solution now.

 An important decision is about managed or unmanaged services.
 A managed service is better in our context due to the size of the team and to enable focus on different areas.

 Our options are:

-- An SQL database.
+- A SQL database.
 Our data is strongly relational.
 A relational database would be an excellent fit.
 - MongoDB.
 MongoDB is a document database with high adoption due to the flexibility of schemaless documents.
 - DynamoDB.
-We are using serverless in AWS for the backend, which turns DynamoDB is an attractive pairing.
-DynamosDB is a key/value and document database.
+We are using serverless in AWS for the backend, which is an attractive pairing with DynamoDB.
+DynamoDB is a key/value and document database.

 A **relational database** allows us to map the ERD without too much consideration due to the possibility to join data on different tables.
-The tooling for the relational database is wide-spread, and it gives substantial flexibility in our data model.
+The tooling for the relational database is wide-spread, and the database gives us substantial flexibility in our data model.

 **MongoDB** is the go-to solution when considering a document database due to the simple API.
-Modelling data in MongoDB isn't has straightforward has in a relational database, but you still have the flexibility when querying your data and changing access patterns.
+Modelling data in MongoDB isn't as straightforward as in a relational database, but you still have flexibility when querying your data and changing access patterns.

 **DynamoDB** is a document database hosted by AWS.
 DynamoDB offers a simple API tailored for data sets with known access patterns.
-To ensure the scaling capabilities, you need to think about your data model in a more intentional way than MongoDB.
-Has you can read in the Peter Parker principle "with great power comes great responsibility".
+To ensure the scaling capabilities, you need to think about your data model in a more intentional way than for a MongoDB.
+As you can read in the Peter Parker principle "with great power comes great responsibility".

 **Considerations**

-- Due to the serverless nature of our application databases that use connection pools to manage database connection aren't a good fit.
-The nature of a serverless arquitecture can exhaust the connection limit creating zombie connections that may impact database performance.
+- Due to the serverless nature of our application, databases that use connection pools to manage database connection aren't a good fit.
+A serverless architecture can exhaust the connection limit, creating zombie connections that may impact database performance.

 ## Options